Parallel self-testing of EPR pairs under computational assumptions: Soundness of self-testing protocol

 \subsection{Reduction to perfect device}

-In this section, we follow the strategy of \cite[Lemma 4.13]{mv2021selftest} by first showing that an arbitrary device is close to a ``perfect'' device.
-Then, we restrict attention to perfect devices for the rest of the soundness proof before \cref{sec:soundness_states_meas}.
+In this subsection, we follow the strategy of \cite[Lemma 4.13]{mv2021selftest} by first showing that any efficient device with $\gammaP(D)<1$ is close to a ``perfect'' efficient device.
 A perfect device is one that, for any $\theta\in \thetaset$ chosen by the verifier, can always pass the preimage test except with $\negl$ small probability.
-More formally: \begin{defn}[Perfect device] Let $D = (S,\Pi,M,P)$ be a device.
-We say $D$ is perfect if $\gammaP(D) = \negl$. \end{defn}
+Then, we restrict attention to efficient perfect devices for the rest of the soundness proof before \cref{sec:soundness_states_meas}.